naisargidave/space-missions/README.md

 * Company Name that is associated with the Space Mission <br />
 * Location of the launch <br />
 * Date and Time of the launch <br />
-* Details describing details about the mission <br />
+* Details describing the mission <br />
-* Status Rocket stating if it is Active or Retired <br />
+* Status Rocket stating whether Rocket is Active or Retired <br />
 * Rocket <br />
-* Status Mission stating if the mission was a success or a failure <br />
+* Status Mission stating whether the mission was a success or a failure <br />

 ## Prototypes